intel/kubernetes-qat-envoy/README.md

     $ git clone --recurse-submodules <url to this git repository>

-Then fetch the qat driver:
+Then go to the created directory and fetch the qat driver:

+    $ cd kubernetes-qat-envoy
     $ wget https://01.org/sites/default/files/downloads/intelr-quickassist-technology/qat1.7.l.4.3.0-00033.tar.gz

 ## Create a container for QAT-accelerated Envoy